 Only authorized law enforcement officers are permitted to carry guns inside a Costco.
 The company enacted its policy “For the protection of all our members and employees.”

 On September 18, 2013, Starbucks CEO announced that guns were no longer welcome in Starbucks stores, reversing the company’s previous policy of allowing open and concealed carry if state and local law allowed it.
-The decision followed a two-month campaign by Moms Demand Action pressuring the company to get gun sense.
+The decision followed a two-month campaign by Moms Demand Action, along with other organizations, to pressure the company to get gun sense.
 In announcing the new policy, Schultz told CNN, “Guns should not be part of the Starbucks experience.”
 We applaud Starbucks for standing up for gun sense.

 THEY NEED GUN SENSE